You can sink a lot of money into furniture. If you dont buy carefully,

-But it can cost considerably more or less depending on room size, quantity
+But it can cost considerably more or considerably less depending on room

-and quality of items purchased, and other factors.
-Although some independent
+size, quantity and quality of items purchased, and other factors.
+Although

 Although some store-based designers offer limited service, some provide

-fairly extensive service, including drawing floor plans, advising on color,
+fairly extensive services, including drawing floor plans, advising on color,

 and ordering furniture.
 Different stores design departments use different

 payment formulas.
 At some stores, you pay a small design fee, which is